PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-11 10:06:55
+Last updated: 2024-04-11 10:07:31
-Random Quote: Lily, you just gave those children a stapler, a pair of sharp scissors and a pretty decent Pinot Noir. - Marshall Eriksen
+Random Quote: I don't have a phone.
+I refuse to be a slave to technology. - Wednesday Addams